 - Verdict: is the Sports Direct report a whitewash?

-Pavan laughed when it was suggested her and Bansley broke up because they now not ought to belly every other.
+Pavan laughed when it was suggested that she and Bansley broke up because they now do not need to belly every other.

-“We have been both very expert … and capable of put [any conflicts] aside when it mattered and whilst we had to compete and play properly.”
+“We have been both very expert … and capable of putting [conflicts] aside when it mattered and while we had to compete and play properly.”